First problem beware the Pantone/Adobe swatch search box!

 - Export each book you want in Lab colour (CMYK for Color Bridge) from PCM — separately for each of Illustrator, InDesign and Photoshop

-- Find the swatch in the horrible interface*
+- Find the swatch in the horrible interface as noted at the top of the page.

 The 5th step is tedious but, in the end, you’ll have the full Pantone swatch collection available as well as the original incomplete libraries that ship with the Adobe apps.
 Look for the -V3 suffix, eg: “PANTONE+ Solid Uncoated-V3”.